 On the advanced side, the Hiline Trail is a must-ride.
 This highly exposed singletrack cuts across a large ridge before dropping into a drainage on the other side, leaving you without an exit until the very end.
 Another highly technical loop I’d recommend contains a trio of trails called Hog Wash, Hog Heaven and High on the Hog.
 You won’t gain much speed on them, but be ready for a decent amount of exposure.

 Shred the Red in West Sedona’s Dry Creek

 Unless I’m taking complete newbies out to get a feel for the area, my favorite starting point is the deliciously dense Dry Creek system in West Sedona.
-Situated in a giant flat basin, it abounds in high-beginner and low-intermediate trails.
+Situated in a giant flat basin, it houses some of the best high-beginner and low-intermediate mountain bike trails in Sedona.

 From the Arizona Cypress Trailhead you ride a short stretch of pavement to Long Canyon Trail and go up to reach Deadman’s Pass Trail.
 The name might sound scary, but it’s actually a simple sandy route with no surprises.
 This will bring you to Aerie, the very first of the illegal trails that was brought into the system.
 Follow its bermed turns to reach Cockscomb Trail.